DarrickLeong/ctf_ansible_workshop/workshop-portal/ctf-workshop-fallback/setup/README.md

 ### Challenge 6: Phoenix Protocol
 - Stops and removes httpd on node1
-- Stops and removes mariadb on node2
+- Stops and removes postgresql on node2
 - Removes web content and configurations

 ## 📋 Requirements